JanKalo/RelAlign/benchmarks/README.md

-# OpenKE benchmark directory
+# OpenKE dataset directory

-This directory contains the OpenKE benchmarks and two additional scripts.
+This directory contains the OpenKE datasets and two additional scripts to generate the input files.
-A benchmark is a directory describing a dataset with these files:
+For each dataset a directory containing the following files is needed:

 - entity2id.txt (OID mapped entities)
 - relation2id.txt (OID mapped relations)